 Apply for Aid

 A great education is within reach.
-Applying for scholarships and financial aid at Elmhurst College is easy, and we’re here to help.
+Applying for scholarships and financial aid at Elmhurst University is easy, and we’re here to help.

-You’ll be automatically considered for Elmhurst College scholarships when you submit your application for admission.
+You’ll be automatically considered for Elmhurst University scholarships when you submit your application for admission.
 To apply for grants, loans and work-study, follow these steps.

-Apply for admission to Elmhurst College.
-You have to be admitted to the College before we can award financial aid.
+Apply for admission to Elmhurst University.
+You have to be admitted to the University before we can award financial aid.

 Create or Locate Your FSA ID